Quickstart¶

 --action action.json

-4. Run the Marketplace Proof¶
+4. Run the Reference Proofs¶

-The proof runs conformance first, then executes a deterministic buyer/seller marketplace flow that validates A2A metadata, MCP metadata, protected disclosure denial, budget denial, checkout escalation, and canonical evidence events.
+The marketplace proof runs conformance first, then executes a deterministic buyer/seller flow that validates A2A metadata, MCP metadata, protected disclosure denial, budget denial, checkout escalation, and canonical evidence events.

 What This Proves¶